ebrook27/ebrook27.github.io/_portfolio/portfolio-opioid-risk.md

 1. **Risk is defined dynamically**, based on persistent model failure rather than static covariates alone.
 2. **Policy evaluation is stratified by structural risk**, highlighting where interventions may have limited or uneven impact.

-For public health stakeholders—particularly in rural contexts—this approach supports:
+For public health stakeholders, particularly in rural contexts, this approach supports:

 - identification of counties experiencing entrenched, place-based risk,
 - comparison of intervention strategies under realistic assumptions,